-It’s been 11 years since the federal government introduced the tax-free savings account (TFSA) and it's as popular as ever.
-According to Statistics Canada, 14 million Canadians had opened one of these flexible investment tools by the end of 2017.
+The federal government introduced the tax-free savings account (TFSA) in 2009.
+It’s been gaining popularity ever since, and it's as popular as ever.
+According to Statistics Canada, 15 million Canadians had opened at least one TFSA by the end of 2019.

 How much can you contribute to your TFSA?